 CNCA Angola Rules

-Bills of Lading require authorised loading certificate, cargoes without a corresponding certificate will not clear customs and will be issued additional CNCA fines.
+Bills of Lading require authorized loading certificate, cargoes without a corresponding certificate will not clear customs and will be issued additional CNCA fines.

-Loading certificates have specific serial numbers which must be signed, dated and stamped by the authorised CNCA representative.
+DU license for CNCA certificate is an important document in the CNCA process.
+Loading certificates have specific serial numbers which must be signed, dated and stamped by the authorized CNCA representative.

 Shippers or forwarders must pay Loading Certificate Fees and Harbour Data Processing Fees outlined below: